SuperNEMO-DBD/brew/README.md

 a graphical interface is needed (*Use of this is not yet documented*).

-If you are using a centrally managed Linux system, you may have Singularity installed already (for example, it is available on SuperNEMO's Tier 1 at CC-Lyon).
+If you are using a centrally managed Linux system, you may have Singularity installed already (for example, it is available on SuperNEMO's Tier 1 at CC-IN2P3).
 Simply run

 ```